 The Clarity Box set arrives stacked one inside the other like matryoshka dolls, each with a note from Marie Kondo.
 The size of four boxes is comparable to shoeboxes, and they're ideal for storing tops and bras.
 The smaller boxes are suited to underwear and socks.

-I follow the KonMari Method to a tee, first emptying the contents of my dresser drawer on the floor, removing any items that don't "spark joy," and sorting the remaining items into categories.
-Finally, I follow the KonMari folding method, which is perhaps the most time-consuming but ultimately rewarding part of the process.
-In essence, Kondo has devised a specific way each item should be folded so that it sits vertically in a draw.
+We follow the KonMari Method to a tee by first emptying the contents of a dresser drawer on the floor, removing any items that don't "spark joy," and sorting the remaining items into categories.
+Finally, we follow the KonMari folding method, which is perhaps the most time-consuming, but ultimately rewarding, part of the process.
+In essence, Kondo has devised a specific way each item should be folded so that it sits vertically in a drawer.
 Every piece of clothing should be folded with gratitude and put inside a box side up, like the spine of a book.
-When I finish sorting my tops, pants, underwear, and socks, I'm left with a tightly editing drawer of items.
+After sorting tops, pants, underwear, and socks, we're left with a tightly edited drawer of items.

-It's been only a week since I KonMari'ed my dresser, and I'll admit I'm a convert.
-It does take longer to fold my clothing after each day, but I actually enjoy the process, which means that small items like underwear and socks are always in the right place.
+It's been only a week since we KonMari'ed my dresser, and we admit: We're converts.
+While clothing does take longer to fold, we actually enjoy the process, which means that small items like underwear and socks are always in the right place.

-"I'm well aware that we live in a very tumultuous time full of stresses but our homes and things are there to protect us," she tells me.
-"It's my wish that through tidying we will foster an appreciation for the people and things that protect us and learn to cherish them."
+"I'm well aware that we live in a very tumultuous time full of stresses, but our homes and things are there to protect us," she tells MyDomaine.
+"It's my wish that through tidying, we will foster an appreciation for the people and things that protect us and learn to cherish them."